-How to make a beautiful twig wreath from tree trimmings
+How to make a beautiful Christmas twig wreath from tree trimmings

-A twig wreath is easy, quick and stylish.
+A Christmas twig wreath is easy, quick and stylish.

 And it’s free, if you use your garden trimmings.

 Now is a good time to prune many trees, shrubs and climbers.
-So before you dispose of your branches and twigs, give them a starring role in your Christmas decorating by making a twig wreath.
+So before you dispose of your branches and twigs, give them a starring role in your home decorations by making a Christmas twig wreath.

 How to choose the right wood for a twig wreath

 Christmas twig wreaths are easy.
 But it’s not quite as simple as winding any old twigs into a circle and tying them.
 I asked award-winning floristry teacher, Julie Davies, of Julie Davies Flower Workshops for her tips.

 If you find watching a How to easier than reading about it, find out more in this ‘How to make a Christmas twig wreath’ YouTube video: